 Suggestive: The evidence consists of post-implementation data on the number of clinic appointments scheduled for eligible patients, the proportion of these appointments kept by patients, and the proportion of those keeping their initial appointment returning for a subsequent visit within 6 months.

-- Enhanced access to primary care: In 2012, case managers in Milwaukee County EDs scheduled 7,088 appointments at FQHCs and other safety-net clinics, an average of about 591 per month.
-Roughly 47 percent of patients scheduled at an FQHC attended their initial appointment.
+- Enhanced access to primary care: In 2012, case managers in Milwaukee County EDs scheduled more than 6,700 appointments at FQHCs and other safety-net clinics—an average of about 559 per month.
+Roughly 41 percent of patients scheduled at an FQHC attended their initial appointment.
 In the absence of this program, many of these patients likely would not have accessed care at the clinics.
+(Updated July 2014.)

-- Reduction in ED visits: Comparing the six months pre-appointment to the six months post-appointment, an evaluation conducted in 2012 showed that patients who kept their scheduled appointments had a 44% reduction in the number of ED visits.
+- Reduction in ED visits: Comparing the 6 months pre-appointment with the 6 months post-appointment, an evaluation conducted in 2012 showed that patients who kept their scheduled appointments had a 44-percent reduction in the number of ED visits.

 Planning and Development ProcessKey steps included the following: